mickcaff/mickcaff/README.md

 👋 Hi, I'm Mick.

- I am currently studying web development at Coder Academy's Fast Track Bootcamp in Brisbane.
-Due to graduate in August, 2022.
+ I am currently studying web development at Coder Academy in Brisbane.
+Due to graduate in November, 2022.

 Connect with me: